Open Access

 Fig. 1.
 Flow of study selection.
 This flow diagram illustrates the flow of study selection. * After deduplication, all hits were screened for eligibility by two reviewers (I.U.M. and C.G.).
 In the instance of disagreement, the final decision was determined by a third reviewer (T.A.C.dV. or N.C.C.); If there was overlap in study populations among primary studies, we avoided double counting by using the data of interest from the more comprehensive publication.

-Zoom Image
+Zoom

 Fig. 2 Median (and 10th–90th percentiles) of drug levels for apixaban.
 The squares represent the pooled median values, the solid bold lines the pooled estimates for the 10th to 90th percentile range, and the whiskers the interval from the lower bound of the 95% CI of the pooled 10th percentile (left side) to the upper bound of the 95% CI of the pooled 90th percentile value (right side).
 P10 10th percentile; P90 90th percentile; CI, confidence interval; DOAC, direct oral anticoagulant; No., number. *Some studies reported on multiple subgroups of patients.
-Each subgroup was then considered a unique study; Estimated with random effects models using the (modified) QE method;[60] [61] the interval from the lower bound of the 95% CI of the pooled 10th percentile to the upper bound of the 95% CI of the pooled 90th percentile value; §Level of evidence following the GRADE-framework and determined for each outcome of interest (i.e., median, 10th percentile, and 90th percentiles).[64]
+Each subgroup was then considered a unique study; Estimated with random effects models using the (modified) QE method;[60] [61] The interval from the lower bound of the 95% CI of the pooled 10th percentile to the upper bound of the 95% CI of the pooled 90th percentile value; §Level of evidence following the GRADE-framework and determined for each outcome of interest (i.e., median, 10th percentile, and 90th percentiles).[64]

-Zoom Image
+Zoom

 Fig. 3 Median (and 10th–90th percentiles) of drug levels for dabigatran.
-The usual on-therapy ranges of the 75 mg twice daily dose are presented in [Supplementary Fig. S2] of [Supporting Information File 4] [available in online version only].
+The usual on-therapy ranges of the 75 mg twice daily dose are presented in [Supplementary Fig. S2] of [Supporting Information File 4] [available in the online version].
 The squares represent the pooled median values, the solid bold lines the pooled estimates for the 10th to 90th percentile range, and the whiskers the interval from the lower bound of the 95% CI of the pooled 10th percentile (left side) to the upper bound of the 95% CI of the pooled 90th percentile value (right side).
 P10 10th percentile; P90 90th percentile; CI confidence interval; DOAC direct oral anticoagulant; No. number. *Some studies reported on multiple subgroups of patients.
-Each subgroup was then considered a unique study; Estimated with random effects models using the (modified) QE-method;[60] [61] the interval from the lower bound of the 95% CI of the pooled 10th percentile to the upper bound of the 95% CI of the pooled 90th percentile value; §Level of evidence following the GRADE-framework and determined for each outcome of interest (i.e., median, 10th percentile, and 90th percentile).[64]
+Each subgroup was then considered a unique study; Estimated with random effects models using the (modified) QE-method;[60] [61] The interval from the lower bound of the 95% CI of the pooled 10th percentile to the upper bound of the 95% CI of the pooled 90th percentile value; §Level of evidence following the GRADE-framework and determined for each outcome of interest (i.e., median, 10th percentile, and 90th percentile).[64]

-Zoom Image
+Zoom

 Fig. 4 Median (and 10th–90th percentiles) of drug levels for edoxaban.
-The usual on-therapy ranges of the 15 mg once daily dose are presented in [Supplementary Fig. S3] of [Supporting Information File 4] [available in online version only].
+The usual on-therapy ranges of the 15 mg once daily dose are presented in [Supplementary Fig. S3] of [Supporting Information File 4] [available in the online version].
 The squares represent the pooled median values, the solid bold lines the pooled estimates for the 10th to 90th percentile range, and the whiskers the interval from the lower bound of the 95% CI of the pooled 10th percentile (left side) to the upper bound of the 95% CI of the pooled 90th percentile value (right side).
-P10 10th percentile; P90 90th percentile; CI confidence interval; DOAC direct oral anticoagulant; No. number. * some studies reported on multiple subgroups of patients.
-Each subgroup was then considered a unique study; estimated with random effects models using the (modified) QE-method;[60] [61] the interval from the lower bound of the 95% CI of the pooled 10th percentile to the upper bound of the 95% CI of the pooled 90th percentile value; § Level of evidence following the GRADE-framework and determined for each outcome of interest (i.e., median, 10th percentile, and 90th percentile).[64]
+P10 10th percentile; P90 90th percentile; CI confidence interval; DOAC direct oral anticoagulant; No. number. * Some studies reported on multiple subgroups of patients.
+Each subgroup was then considered a unique study; Estimated with random effects models using the (modified) QE-method;[60] [61] The interval from the lower bound of the 95% CI of the pooled 10th percentile to the upper bound of the 95% CI of the pooled 90th percentile value; § Level of evidence following the GRADE-framework and determined for each outcome of interest (i.e., median, 10th percentile, and 90th percentile).[64]

-Zoom Image
+Zoom